alduxvm/rpi-mw/README.md

 Small implementation of the MultiWii serial protocol, based on the work by: Drew Brandsen

-Right now, just ask to the MW board for Attitude, and just prints it on the screen, the porpuse will be to make it work as a datalogger for systems identification of the multicopter.
+Right now, just ask to the MW board for Attitude, and just prints it on the screen, the purpose will be to make it work as a datalogger for systems identification of the multicopter.

 It's tested on Mac and on a rpi.
 After changing the serial port to yours, you must be able to see something like is as output: